 - The DUI is considered to be aggravated if the driver has had three DUI charges within 84 months

-Useful Information Needed for an Out of State DUI in Arizona
+Useful Information Needed for an Out-of-State DUI in Arizona

-Police Reports– Be sure to always get a copy of your police report so your attorney can over the report in hopes to find any discrepancies that could potentially help get your charge thrown out or your punishment lessened.
+Police Reports– Be sure to always get a copy of your police report so your attorney can over the report in hopes to find any discrepancies that could potentially help get your charge was thrown out or your punishment lessened.